 Part of everyday Naval life, a salute is always made with the palm facing in.
 Why?
 Because sailors’ hands were generally covered in tar from sails and rigging, and it was deemed unsightly to show an officer or member of the Royal Family a dirty palm.

 Each day at midday, every sailor was given one-eighth of an imperial pint (about 70ml, so just short of three shots) of overproof rum.
 Known as a ‘tot’, this popular tradition was abolished in 1970, as it was deemed unsafe for sailors to use heavy machinery after their tot.
-Our people can still enjoy one free drink a day.

 If a crew hears this order, they’re issued with an alcoholic drink.
 It came to symbolise the celebration that followed the successful completion of one of the most difficult repairs on a sailing ship.
 Only the Queen, a member of the Royal Family, or the Admiralty Board can issue the order.